 The three essentials of a sound strategy

-- The course: consider what can you use on the course and what do you need to avoid.
+Consider what can you use on the course and what do you need to avoid.
 Time spent learning a course is never time wasted.
 Be honest with yourself.
 Target your weak points and practice until you improve.

-- The conditions: this includes factors such as rain, wind, sun in your eyes.
+This includes factors such as rain, wind, sun in your eyes.
 You need to take these into account and compensate for them.
 Plan out what you will do, irrespective of circumstances.
 You want to avoid panic and indecision during the actual game.
 You should know what you are going to do in each situation before you step onto the course.